25 mins read

 Construction disputes, industry regulations, and contract violations can also present risks, with the average cost of construction litigation in North America exceeding $40 million per case.
 Legal issues can also damage client relationships and increase scrutiny of projects and teams.
 Early identification of legal risks, maintaining complete documentation and records, and conducting regular site audits throughout the project can prevent legal issues from impacting project success.
 Professional construction contract management software can help you keep everything in check.

 Construction risk management software, risk matrix templates, and other available tools make it easier to create a risk management plan and conduct an appropriate analysis.
-No matter what tools and software you apply, effective risk management comes from following established best practices and process steps.
+No matter what tools and software you apply, effective risk management comes from following established best practices.

-This first step highlights the value of starting the risk management process early in the project lifecycle, ideally during the preconstruction planning phase.
-The project team should brainstorm and document any known or potential risk factors related to design, safety, resources, financial flow, regulations, and environmental conditions.
+A commitment to cross-functional brainstorming maximizes the value of starting the risk management process early in the project lifecycle, ideally during the preconstruction planning phase.
+The project team should consider and document any known or potential risk factors related to design, safety, resources, financial flow, regulations, and environmental conditions.
 No risk factors should be discounted, even if they are deemed unlikely to happen.
 It is also important to avoid jumping to solutions during this early stage of the process.

-This next stage requires a bit more creativity and out-of-box thinking for the team to answer questions like:
+Risk analysis requires some creativity and out-of-box thinking for the team to answer questions like:

 - What is the worst-case scenario?